findologic/libflexport/README.md

 * Convert all text to UTF-8 prior to passing it to `libflexport`.
 * Use the XML exporter and modify the library to change the XML header to contain the required encoding.
-  * FINDOLOGIC is capable for handling most encodings, but only with XML.
+  * FINDOLOGIC is capable of handling most encodings, but only with XML.

 ## Basic usage